Finding The Right Attorney For Your Collaborative Divorce

 - Honest in communication: Collaborative divorce involves building open communication between both spouses.
 Hiring an attorney who can properly represent you and who you can confide in and trust can truly improves the process.

 - Cost-effective: The collaborative divorce process can be affordable compared to the traditional litigation method.
 A lawyer looking out for your best interests can help you save on the cost of your divorce.

 - Experience in collaborative divorce and family law: Attorneys who have experience in the collaborative divorce process and in the traditional family law litigation sphere can better advise you on your options and what may be best for your family.

 Contact An Attorney Who Will Look Out For You

 There are hundreds of divorce lawyers in the state of Texas.
-Searching for the righting attorney that is truly concerned about the welfare of you and your family can be a good starting point on the road to divorce.
-Alicia Lackey of the Lackey Law Firm, P.C., is not only a collaborative divorce professional, but also a litigator, who works hard to protect the rights and needs of clients.
+Searching for an attorney that is truly concerned about the welfare of you and your family can be a good starting point on the road to divorce.
+Alicia Lackey of the Lackey Law Firm, P.C., is not only a collaborative divorce professional, but also a litigator who works hard to protect the rights and needs of her clients.

 Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.